e-HAIL Members

 Professor, Mechanical Engineering

-Areas of Expertise: Molecular simulations and applied machine learning; nanoparticles; biological systems and biophysics.
+Areas of Expertise: Molecular simulations and applied machine learning; nanoparticles; biological systems and biophysics

 Publications: